carodew/carodew.github.io/_posts/projects/ux/2014-01-04-salsatlanta.md

 ##What I Did##

-Within a tight timeline, I reorginzed the site's content into wireframes and reviewed those with the conference organizer.
+Within a tight timeline, I reorganized the site's content into wireframes and reviewed those with the conference organizer.
 From those wireframes I developed designs and provided HTML and CSS for each page of the site.

 <figure>